mlundine/Shoreline_Extraction_GAN/README.md

 The last two (with suffix simplify20vtxsmooth) contain the simplified and filtered shorelines smoothed out with Chaikens algorithm.

 The last two shapefiles should have the best results.
-The vertex filter is used to filter out erroneous horelines that were extracted from noisy imagery.
+The vertex filter is used to filter out erroneous shorelines that were extracted from noisy imagery.
 The simplifying and smoothing helps remove sharp edges from the extracted shorelines.